loekd/ServiceFabric.Mocks/README.md

 ## Release notes

+- 6.0.0
+    - Removed support for unsupported .NET 4.5 & removed old unit test project & moved to remaining test project to .NET 6
+    - Added support for state serialization using `TryAddStateSerializer()`.
+Thanks for your contribution @enioluwas!
+    - See `MockReliableDictionaryTests` on how to use the new opt-in behavior.
+Existing tests should continue to work.

 - 5.0.6
     - Update Service Fabric SDK to version 5.2.1363
     - Fix issue #120 reported by gtcooke94.
 Notification for reliable dictionary clearing.